ChristinaLK/large-scale-chtc/_episodes/09-advanced.md

 Other topics include:

-* Software Compilation / Installation
+* Software compilation / installation
 * Using a module system
 * ...other things